 Your boss cannot fire you because you are protecting your rights at work.
 Sometimes people get fired because they know or complain about something that is illegal at work.
 This is called “retaliation.”
-It is illegal for your boss to retaliate because you talked or wrote about a problem.
 See Defending Your Rights.

 It is also illegal for your boss to fire you because of your age, pregnancy, disability, national origin, ethnicity, race, color, religion, ancestry, genetics, gender identity, sexual orientation, or because you were involved in a discrimination complaint.

 Does my boss have to tell me she is going to fire me ahead of time?

 But, if your boss has at least 100 workers, she must give you 60 days’ notice before any mass layoff or plant closing.

 When should I be paid if I am fired or laid off?

 If you are fired or laid off, your boss must pay you your full wages on your last day of work.
 She must also pay you for any unused vacation you have earned and, in some cases, for unused sick time.